06 Nov In heaven: the tasting menu at Central in Lima

 Alturas Mater Tasting Menu

 Central’s Alturas Mater Tasting Menu is made up of 16 courses.
 The produce is grown, foraged or raised from altitudes starting at 20 metres below sea level and rising to 4,100 metres, so that’s up to 13,500 feet.
 Like the Incas, Virgilio perceives land on a vertical rather than a horizontal plane.

-I was so overwhelmed by the experience that, once the last course was finished and a few final chats ended, I took a taxi back to where I was staying, retreated to my bed, at 4.30 in the afternoon, and did not surface again till 8 the next morning.
+I was so overwhelmed by the experience that, once the last course was finished and a few final chats ended, I took a taxi back to where I was staying, retreated to my bed, at 4.30 in the afternoon, and did not surface again until 8 the next morning.
 I needed to ‘integrate’ the experience, as my kundalini yoga teacher would say.

 It is from here that Virgilio leads the Mater Iniciativa, with a team of researchers travelling around Peru collecting from the country’s ecosystems, among the most diverse in the world.
 “The actions of Mater influence the soul of Central,” I read.
 This is an initiative that is not just culinary but also anthropological.

 The passion at Central – and it breathes passion – is not just about the food and the produce; it’s also about getting every detail right … the service, the colours, the design, the stories, the music, the note of fun.
 Even the water is not left to chance: it is bottled on-site, filtered, ozonated and purified using reverse osmosis.